StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-28-what-is-considered-natural/_index.md

 ---
-title: "Romans 1:28 - What is considered \"natural\"?"
+title: Romans 1:28 - What is considered "natural"?
 weight: 160
 layout: content-page
 ---